Ircam-WAM/improtech-website/pages/home.md

 #### Workshop - Festival, October 22 - 24, 2022 at Palais Carli, Marseille Conservatory
 <br>
 <br>
-**Improtech** is both a musical festival and an interdisciplinary workshop that brings together actors and actresses of research and creation from all over the world around the question of musical improvisation in interaction with digital intelligences, in an assumed approach of human-machine co-creativity.
+**Improtech** is both a **musical festival** and an **interdisciplinary workshop** bringing together actors of research and creation from all over the world, around the question of **musical improvisation** in interaction with **digital intelligences**, in an assumed approach of human-machine **co-creativity**.

-**Improtech @ Marseille !** (ikMA'22) will be held from October 22 to 24, 2022 at the Palais Carli, in the beautiful spaces of the Conservatoire National Pierre Barbizet, with satellite events in the city during the week of October 17.
+**Improtech @ Marseille !** (ikMA'22) will be held from October 22 to 24, 2022 at the Palais Carli, in the beautiful spaces of the Conservatoire National Pierre Barbizet, along with **satellite events** in the city during the week of October 17.

-Scholars, students, musicians, will come from many places in world to talk about their work, demo, teach and perform. **ikPA'19** will flourish on the explosive encounter of prominent research labs and scholars, well established musical figures of Jazz, contemporary music, traditional music from the mediterranean area, and the  avant-garde scene of Marseille .
+Scholars, musicians, artists, students, will lecture, give workshops, teach master classes, and perform in concerts. **ikMA'19** will flourish on the explosive encounter of **cutting edge researchers**, **great musicians** from the jazz, contemporary or traditional scene, and the **young avant-garde** scene of Marseille.

-**ikMA'22** will combine, around the central theme of improvisation, a great diversity of aesthetic approaches while convening artists and experts covering many knowledge fields, including computer music, artificial intelligence, robotics, musicology / ethno-musicology, philosophy / anthropology, critical studies, acoustics and signal processing.
+**ikMA'22** combines a great diversity of aesthetics while covering many knowledge fields, from computer science to anthropology, from musicology to critical studies, from philosophy to artificial intelligence, from acoustics to mixed realities...

 ikMA'22 comes after the  much praised [Paris - Athina edition](http://ikparisathina.ircam.fr), the [Paris - Philadelphia edition](http://ikparisphilly.ircam.fr), and the [Paris - New-york edition](http://repmus.ircam.fr/improtechpny).